Her family has shown her that love is a lie. It isn’t stone-solid; instead it bends and crumbles away, weak as rusty metal.

 I became a fan of Nora’s after reading The Inheritance Trilogy — a brilliant trilogy that deserves its own accolades and review.
 This fourteen-hundred-page collection is gorgeously written and an amazing read.

-Admittedly, I’m relatively new to fantasy having only read maybe a dozen or so fantasy books and they’d all pretty much been consistent (read: white heteronormative bland European stan-fests), but this?
+Admittedly, I’m relatively new to the genre having only read maybe a dozen or so fantasy books.
+They’d all pretty much been consistent (read: white heteronormative bland European stan-fests), but this?
 I love Nora’s sly wit and imagination and those characters — characters she wrote with such originality, empathy, and yes, a woman’s perspective — a black woman’s perspective and awareness that brutally lays open oppression and otherness; such a refreshing disruption to the entire realm of the white male-dominated literary fantasy world.
 I was shocked this series didn’t win any awards.

 Well, then I read The Broken Earth Series.